ChadsCode/Bilateral-Sliding-Panel-System/README.md

 3. Backend server-side logic not included.
 This is frontend UI/UX only.
 4. Have all code professionally verified before use.
 5. Views are my own.
+6. Android is a trademark of Google LLC.
+Google Chrome is a trademark of Google LLC.
+Windows and GitHub are trademarks of Microsoft Corporation.
+This project is not affiliated with, endorsed by, or sponsored by these organizations.

 ---

 Questions?
 Open an issue or reach out via LinkedIn: https://www.linkedin.com/in/chadwigington/